 Dr. Laura McGuire is a nationally recognized sexuality educator, trauma-informed specialist, and inclusion consultant at the National Center for Equity and Agency.
-She worked as a 6th- to 12th-grade health and social studies teacher for at-risk teen girls in Florida before earning her graduate degree.
-Dr. McGuire earned her bachelor’s degree in social sciences from Thomas Edison State University and her graduate degrees in educational leadership for change from Fielding Graduate University.
-Her doctoral dissertation, entitled Seen But Not Heard: Pathways to Improve Inclusion of LGBT Persons and Sexual Trauma Survivors in Sexual Health Education, examined the marginalization of sexual minorities within health education on a global scale.
+Dr. McGuire worked as a 6th- to 12th-grade health and social studies teacher for at-risk teen girls in Florida before earning her graduate degree.
+They earned their bachelor’s degree in social sciences from Thomas Edison State University and their graduate degrees in educational leadership for change from Fielding Graduate University.
+Their doctoral dissertation, entitled Seen But Not Heard: Pathways to Improve Inclusion of LGBT Persons and Sexual Trauma Survivors in Sexual Health Education, examined the marginalization of sexual minorities within health education on a global scale.

-In 2015, she served as the first Sexual Violence Prevention and Education program manager at the University of Houston, and in 2017, she became the first victim advocate/prevention educator at the U.S. Merchant Marine Academy.
-She is a member of the American Association of Sexuality Educators Counselors and Therapists (AASECT) and the Society of Professional Consultants, and currently serves on numerous inclusion councils and boards.
-Dr. McGuire lives in the United States with her two children, where she works as a full-time consultant and expert witness.
+In 2015, Dr. McGuire served as the first Sexual Violence Prevention and Education program manager at the University of Houston, and in 2017, became the first victim advocate/prevention educator at the U.S. Merchant Marine Academy.
+Dr. McGuire is a member of the American Association of Sexuality Educators Counselors and Therapists (AASECT) and the Society of Professional Consultants, and currently serves on numerous inclusion councils and boards.
+Dr. McGuire lives in the United States with their two children and works as a full-time consultant and expert witness.